paoloronco/CloudFlare-DDNS-Updater/README.md

 ## Check Your Public IP

-To verify your public IP address, visit whatismyip.com.
+To verify your public IP address, visit whatismyip.com

-Donate
+## Donate

-## If you find this tool useful, consider making a donation to support its development:
+If you find this tool useful, consider making a donation to support its development:
 Donate via PayPal
-    Bitcoin Address: YOUR_BITCOIN_ADDRESS
+Bitcoin Address: